Dashboard

 3. CONFIG_REALTEK_BUILD_LVGL_GUI (off)

 By default, RTK GUI demo is executed.
-If you need to switch to LVGL demo, you need to turn on CONFIG_REALTEK_BUILD_LVGL_GUI in menu_config.h (set to “1”), and add ENABLE_LVGL_GUI macro definition in keil precompilation.
+If you need to switch to LVGL demo, you need to turn on CONFIG_REALTEK_BUILD_LVGL_GUI in menu_config.h (set to “1”), and add ENABLE_LVGL_GUI macro definition in Keil precompilation.

 4. CONFIG_REALTEK_BUILD_SCRIPT_AS_A_APP (off)